Self love is a tricky subject isn’t it. For some it may come across as arrogant, but it’s actually really healthy to love yourself.

 I am brave.
 Not for the reasons I mentioned above but I feel like I’ve really put myself out there joining the blogging and influencing community.
 I have always been shy and this has really pushed me well out of my comfort zone.
 It’s easy to love products but it’s harder to actually talk about them and in front of an audience too, well an online audience.
 Never in a million years did I think I’d be able to post photos in lingerie and post pictures of my body online but I felt very brave for doing it.

 I am still learning to love my body.
+I am a mother.
 I have carried and birthed three babies at full term in the space of 4 years and it has really taken its toll on my body.
 I am absolutely covered in stretch marks, some of which I had before kids and most of them after but now they are my tiger stripes.
 I used to be a size 14 before I had children and now I’m a size 18 although can sometimes fit in smaller sizes.
 I used to think that the number on my clothes was everything.
 It’s really not.. if I feel good in something I don’t care what size it is anymore.
 No more eating myself up over a number.
 A number that isn’t even the same in all of my clothing.
 Some of my leggings are a 14-16, I could never ever fit in a 14 on top as it would not fit me.
 And I’m not about struggling to zip or button things up.
 I’ve done stupid diets, joined the gym, gave up going to the gym, drank skinny tea and I’m definitely happier now than I was then.
 I try to feed myself healthier foods but then I snack at night.
 I’m trying to up my water intake and I do feel better for it.

 I’ve never really felt like I’ve fitted in with everyone else whether that be at school or college or at work and I feel totally different about it now.
 Maybe I am unique, maybe I wasn’t supposed to fit in, am I friends with all of these people who were in those groups?
 No I’m not and that’s okay.
 I have my own circle of people to love and I know that they love me too.